Start a New Student Group

 • The student activities office will review your application for liability and safety and has the ability to reject a group based on student safety and liability concerns

-IMPORTANT: Applicants must meet with their Student Activities Committee Representative, they will reach out to you once your application has been submitted.
-Submitted applications will not be considered if the group does not meet with a Student Activities Committee Representative Rep. Contact the Student Activities Chair for non-group-type specific questions or if you have not heard from a Rep!
+IMPORTANT: Applicants must meet with their Student Activities Representative — they will reach out to you once your application has been submitted.
+Submitted applications will not be considered if the group does not meet with a Student Activities Rep. Contact the Student Activities chair for non group-type specific questions or if you have not heard from a Rep!

 Student Activities Chair